 *The Fultz Quadruplets were born on this date in 1946.
 They were the first identical Black quad babies born in the United States.

 The Fultz Quads: Mary Louise, Mary Ann, Mary Alice, and Mary Catherine were born at Annie Penn Hospital in Reidsville, N.C.
-The Quads’ parents, sharecropper Pete and deaf-mute mother Annie Mae lived on a farm with their six other children but were too poor to care for the babies.
-Multiple births were rare at the time and the equipment to care for underweight babies wasn’t as prevalent as it is in modern times.
+The Quads’ parents, sharecropper Pete and deaf-mute mother Annie Mae, lived on a farm with their six other children but were too poor to care for the babies.
+Multiple births were rare then, and the equipment to care for underweight babies wasn’t as prevalent as in modern times.

 When news of the quads began to spread nationally, curious onlookers and media began sniffing around for photo opportunities.
-At the time, baby formula companies such as Gerber and PET wanted to use the quads as a means to start an ad campaign to sell their products in the Black community.
+At the time, baby formula companies such as Gerber and PET wanted to use the quads to start an ad campaign to sell their products to the Black community.
 Black families didn’t buy formula during the late ’40s, as many mothers opted to breastfeed because the baby formula was expensive.

-Klenner struck a deal with PET for an undisclosed amount and the Fultz Quads were well on their way to becoming celebrities.
+Klenner struck a deal with PET for an undisclosed amount, and the Fultz Quads were well on becoming celebrities.
 The quads’ starred in ads in Ebony Magazine, and they even made the cover of the publication.
-But all of this notoriety came with a price as Klenner used the girls for his “Vitamin C therapy” that he claimed made the girls healthy along with the PET evaporated milk formula.
+But all of this notoriety came with a price as Klenner used the girls for his “Vitamin C therapy,” which he claimed made the girls healthy along with the PET evaporated milk formula.
 While Klenner reaped the financial benefits, PET Milk Company gave the Fultz quads a farm, a nurse, food, and medical care.

 Image: JFK Library, Public Domain